weblab-class/minerva-news/README.md

 ```
 app.run( ... )
 ```
-Now perform a production build.
 Next create the app on Heroku.
 Then run
 ```
 heroku git:remote -a {YOUR_APP_NAME}
 heroku buildpacks:set heroku/python